llerenabarruetos/lakedeep-website/README.md

 LakeDeep is the independent game developer name under which we put our games (ds199966 and llerenabarruetos).

-This website was made with: Bootstrap, HTML/CSS, JS.
+This website was made with: Bootstrap, HTML/CSS, JS, PHP.

 The deployed website can be found at [lakedeep.org](http://www.lakedeep.org/)